ucsb-cs48/ucsb-cs48.github.io/_topics/git.md

 The commerical company *github* provides web-based software and cloud-based hosting for git repositories.
 * [github.com](https://github.com) is the main site for github services
-* [github.ucsb.edu](https://github.ucsb.edu) is a private instance of *Github Enterprise* for UCSB.
+* [github.ucsb.edu](https://github.ucsb.edu) is a private instance of [*Github Enterprise* for UCSB maintained by ECI](http://eci.ucsb.edu/eci/services/github/)

 The article [git: overview](/topics/git_overview/) explains more.
 In addition there are several other articles about git/github listed below.

 # Quick Tips

-TODO: Refactor this into a better place later
+* Short Cut Keys

-Did you know that when browsing files in github.com, you can type a ? and bring up a whole bunch of amazing short cut keys?
+   * Did you know that when browsing files in github.com, you can type a ? and bring up a whole bunch of amazing short cut keys?

-For example T is "fuzzy file search".
+   * For example T is "fuzzy file search".
 Have fun exploring all the rest.